fairyeszhuo/GEO4962-2021/_episodes/01-introduction.md

 # NorESM

 The [Norwegian Earth System Model](https://www.noresm.org/) (NorESM) has been developed since 2007 and has been an important tool for Norwegian climate researchers in the study of the past, present and future climate.
-The NorESM2 version is part of CMIP6 partispating with two different resolutions called NorESM2 with medium (~1 deg) and low (~2 deg) resolution in the atmosphere respectively (called NorESM-MM/NorESM-LM in the ESGF data folder).
+The NorESM2 version is part of CMIP6 participating with two different resolutions called NorESM2 with medium (~1 deg) and low (~2 deg) resolution in the atmosphere respectively (called NorESM-MM/NorESM-LM in the ESGF data folder).

 The further development of NorESM will be supported by the [Infrastructure for Norwegian Earth System Modeling](https://www.ines.noresm.org/)(INES)  project.